 I am buying a place in DC.
 The renters have already signed their topa rights away.
 However i need them to sign the notice to vacate so my bank can move forward.
 They are supposed to be out the 30th of june.
 2 days from now and have agreed.
 I also went to back to the place to show my GF and the...
 Read more »

 I am a homeowner in an "unsavory" area of Washington DC.
 A few houses down from where I live, there is an apartment building where the residents (and their visitors) keep noise outside of the building at all hours of the night.
-It is disturbing my sleep and the police do nothing when called.
-I have...
+It is disturbing my sleep and the police do nothing when...
 Read more »

 My Building manager threatened me in the receptionist's presence, "You don't pay rent.
 I will get you kicked out.
 I will call the cops on you."
 He was not aware that I had cleared my dues except for $1000.